SolidLabResearch/solidlab-env-setup/README-jFed-gui-rspec.md

-## Using an ESpec to test on the virtual wall (with jFed Experiment GUI)
+## Using an RSpec to test on the virtual wall (with jFed Experiment GUI)

 Upsides:
 - Real bare metal